2k4sm/priceChamp/README.md

 ```

 To run priceChamp simply do:
 - darwin and linux:

     ```
     python3 run scrappy.py
     ```
 - windows :

     ```
     python run scrappy.py
     ```

+## How to Use?

+- Start the program using `python3 run scrappy.py`
+- Provide the product name as input.
+- Then the program prints the status code if its `200` for both websites then everything is working fine.
+- It presents the scrapped data into tables and prints to the output.

 # License